tkremmel/mpoems-in-java/README.rst

 The JAVA implementation of mPOEMS
 ---------------------------------

-mPOEMS in JAVA is the generic JAVA implementation of an evolutionary algorithm called Multiobjective Prototype Optimization with Evolved Improvement Steps (mPOEMS).
+mPOEMS in JAVA is the generic JAVA implementation of an evolutionary algorithm called Multiobjective Prototype Optimization with Evolved Improvement Steps (mPOEMS - http://dl.acm.org/citation.cfm?id=1792653).
 The framework was designed to provide optimisation problem engineers with an interface to use mPOEMS, without detailed understanding of the algorithm.

 All needed methods and fields to use the framework are presented in the documentation of the framework which can be found at the following location: